This chapter describes how to use NGINX and NGINX Plus as a load balancer.

 With NGINX Plus, the configuration of a server group can be modified on-the-fly using the HTTP interface.
 A configuration command can be used to view all servers or a particular server in a group, modify parameter for a particular server, and add or remove servers.

-1. Include the zone directive in the upstream block.
-The zone directive configures a zone in the shared memory and sets the zone name and size.
-The configuration of the server group is kept in this zone, so all worker processes use the same configuration:
+directive configures a zone in the shared memory and sets the zone name and size.
+The configuration of the server group is kept in this zone, so all worker processes use the same configuration:http {

 ...